Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Introduction

 In this paper we use learned models to make both of these choices.
 We focus specifically on Mixed Integer Programs to demonstrate the approach, but it can be adapted to other combinatorial optimization problems also.
-Figure~\ref{fig:overview} summarizes the approach.
+Figure~\ref{fig:overview} gives a summary.
 To compute an initial feasible assignment of values for the variables, we use \emph{Neural Diving} (section \ref{subsec:background_neural_diving}) proposed in \citet{nair2020solving}, which has been shown to produce high quality assignments quickly.
-The assignment is computed using a generative model that conditions on the input MIP to be solved and defines a distribution over assignments such that ones with better objective values are more probable.
-The model is trained using feasible assignments collected from a training set of MIPs using an off-the-shelf solver.
-To define the search neighborhood at each LNS step, we use a \emph{Neural Neighborhood Selection} policy (section \ref{sec:neural_neighborhood_selection}) that, conditioned on the current assignment, selects a subset of the integer variables in the input MIP to unassign their values.
+The assignment is computed using a generative model that conditions on the input MIP and defines a distribution over assignments such that ones with better objective values are more probable.
+To define the search neighborhood at each LNS iteration, we use a \emph{Neural Neighborhood Selection} policy (section \ref{sec:neural_neighborhood_selection}) that, conditioned on the current assignment, selects a subset of the integer variables in the input MIP to unassign their values.
 The policy's decisions can then be used to derive from the input MIP a smaller ``sub-MIP'' to optimize the unassigned variables.
 By setting the number of unassigned integer variables sufficiently small, the sub-MIP can be solved quickly using an off-the-shelf solver to compute the assignment for the next LNS step.
 The policy is trained by imitating an expert neighborhood selection policy (section \ref{subsec:expert_policy}).
-At each LNS iteration, the expert solves a MIP to select the best assignment in a Hamming ball centered around the current assignment.
-The changes in the values of the integer variables between the current and new assignments specify the expert's unassignment decisions.
-The policy is then trained to predict the expert decisions at each iteration using imitation learning.
-The expert itself is too computationally expensive to solve a MIP, but is still tractable for generating imitation training data offline.
+At each LNS iteration, the expert is designed to select the best assignment in a Hamming ball centered around the current assignment by solving a MIP optimally.
+The changes in the values of the integer variables between the current and new assignments give the expert's unassignment decisions to use as targets for imitation learning.
+The expert itself is too computationally expensive for a practical LNS algorithm, but is still tractable for generating imitation training data offline.
+The neural network trained to approximate it can be orders of magnitude faster, making it practical to use at test time.